 - As long as the candidate meets the age requirement, he will be allowed to take the examination.
 People between the ages of 17 and 35 years are allowed to take the examination.
 The same age limit applies if a candidate is thinking about taking a retest.

 - On the day of the test, it is important that you take a valid identification with you before you enter the testing room.
 Without it, you will not be allowed to take the exam.

 If you are late for the test, you will not be allowed to take the ASVAB.
 So be sure you reach the venue on time.

 First of all, you will need to get in touch with a recruiter if you are planning to find out about the requisites for the U.S Armed Forces.
 Your screening will include questions about your education, marital status, health, criminal record, etc., after which he will send you for taking the Armed Services Vocational Aptitude Battery test.
 The registration is generally carried out at an MEPS or Military Entrance Processing Station site that is near to where you are living.
 Before you register, remember that you should give yourself sufficient time to study for the test and select the testing date accordingly.

 - For each of the Services, there is a minimum AFQT score that you need to have.
 Given is the list of the Services and the minimum score in percentile from 0-99 that they have specified for enlistment:

 - Navy: Minimum Percentile score of 35%

 - Coastal Guards: Percentile score of 4%

 After you are done with the registration, make sure you start preparing for the test because you need a high score if you wish to be eligible for enlistment.
 It will be best if you can spend at least eight weeks to prepare for the exam.
-After you have taken the exam, you will be able to obtain the result which will determine whether or not you are eligible to join the military.
-The ASVAB result you obtain will be valid for a period of two years.
+After you have taken the examination, you will be able to obtain the result which will determine whether or not you are eligible to join the military.
+Your ASVAB result will be valid for a period of two years.